Do you debug your code with print() or log()?

 Tip

-Of course, print_only can be put in a peek.toml file.
+Of course, print_like can be put in a peek.toml file.

 The method peek.print allows peek to be used as alternative to print.
-Note that peek.print applies the color, context_separator, enabled, filter and output, show_delta and show_time.
-It is also possible to redirect the output to as string with as_str.
+Note that peek.print applies the color, context_separator, enabled, end, filter and output, separator_print, show_delta and show_time.
+It is also possible to redirect the output to a string with as_str.

 So,